Divest for health!

 The World Health Organisation has predicted that between 2030 and 2050, climate change is expected to cause approximately 250,000 additional deaths per year from malnutrition, malaria, diarrhoea and heat stress.

 Health insurance funds have led the broader divestment out of tobacco and in many cases munitions, acknowledging the hypocrisy of investing in products which threaten human health.
 Now it’s time for all Australia’s health insurers to ditch dirty fossil fuels for exactly the same reason.

-Update: Three of Australia’s four biggest private health insurers, HCF, NIB and Medibank have all begun the process of divesting from fossil fuels, although none have yet completed this process.
+Update: Three of Australia’s four biggest private health insurers, HCF, NIB and Medibank have all begun the process of divesting from fossil fuels.
+Medibank has committed to be fossil fuel free by 30 June 2019.
+NIB and HCF have dumped fossil fuels from their international share portfolios, but have so far done nothing about their Australian shares’ exposure to health-destroying coal, oil and gas.
 Three other funds, Latrobe Health Services, Doctors Health Fund and Westfund have confirmed that they are not invested in fossil fuels.

 Take action!
 Complete the form below to ask your health insurer to divest from fossil fuels.

 |HEALTH INSURER||EQUITIES INVESTMENTS (AU$)*||POSITION|